MuhammadFarag/aws-lambda-article-processor/README.md

 I am going to treat each lambda as a stateless actor.
 It should be able to do one thing only (from domain prespective) and do it very well.

 #### Domain
-For the purposes of this exercise, I am assuming that I want to process records.
-Records have the following fields
+For the purposes of this exercise, I am assuming that I want to go throw a collection or a stream of articles.
+Each article has the following fields

-- id
-- name
+- author
-- description
+- content
-- value
+- priority

 The operations I am going to perfrom

+1. Validate that a record has an author name attached
-1. Count the number of words in the description
+2. Count the number of words in the content
-2. In the same time
+3. In the same time

-    - Capitalize the first letter of each word
+    - Capitalize the first letter of each word of the author name

-    - Duplicate the value
-3. Reject records that has negative value with appropriate error code
+    - Add five to the priority (this channel has higher priority compared to other channels